-Spring 2020
+Spring 2021

-Lecture: Monday 10:30 - 12:15, NAH213 Tutorials: 1) Monday 12:30 - 13:15 2) Monday 12:30 - 13:15 3) Monday 13:30 - 14:15
+Lecture: Monday 10:30 - 12:15 (Online Teaching)

+Tutorials: 1) Monday 12:30 - 13:15

+2) TBD

-Lecturer: Wai-Man TANG NAH302, wymantang@cuhk.edu.hk TA: Gloria Chaung 1155049696@link.cuhk.edu.hk
+Lecturer: Wai-Man TANG NAH302, wymantang@cuhk.edu.hk

+TA: TBD

 Course Description

 Hong Kong has been known as an Asia's world city, the confluence of Eastern and Western cultures.
 How true are these claims?
 What issues have been occurring to this city in rapid socio-economic transformation?
 This course introduces students to an understanding of Hong Kong's culture and its people from an anthropological perspective.
 Through close readings of ethnographies, viewing of videos, and fieldtrips, the class explores the interaction of different cultural flows in various social systems, and learns about the linkage between the past and the present, the local and the global, and the Chinese and the rest.